artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 An encoder usually consists of an embedding layer, followed by a LSTM module consisting of one or more layers.
 The embedding layer transforms word tokens into numerical vectors for input to the LSTM module.
 The LSTM module outputs its final hidden state which encodes the overall meaning of the sentence.<br>
 ![Screenshot 2024-04-15 at 19 01 02](https://github.com/artainmo/machine-learning/assets/53705599/d99a7da9-907f-4d78-9c91-190eddf3973b)

 The decoder is similarly constructed with an embedding layer and LSTM module.
 The output hidden state from encoder is used as previous hidden state of decoder's first step.
 Its input sequence starts with a `<sos>` (start of sequence) token to predict the first translated word.
-The predicted translated word is used as input for next step.
+The predicted translated word is used as input for next step.<br>
 ![Screenshot 2024-04-15 at 19 02 04](https://github.com/artainmo/machine-learning/assets/53705599/459145c9-8d91-49d0-8b0c-096bf5496e1b)

 One major limitation of the traditional seq2seq model is the 'information bottleneck'.
 Since seq2seq uses a fixed length memory for the hidden state, long sequences become problematic.
 Because no matter the input sequence length, only a fixed amount of information can be passed from the encoder to the decoder.
 Thus the model's performance diminishes as sequence size increases.<br>